Politics doesn't have to be confusing.

 Gabe Fleisher's love for politics and history began at an early age, sparked by his attendance of the 2009 presidential inauguration.
 In April 2011, his passion turned to action when he began publishing his own daily political email blast and sending it to a lone subscriber: his mom.
 Over seven years later, Wake Up To Politics is now sent to 50,000 readers in every U.S. state and dozens of countries around the globe -- but its core mission of making politics accessible to everyone remains the same.

 He has published one book, Hear Us Roar, a history of his elementary school, and is an Executive Editor of his high school newspaper, The World.
-Gabe is also a recipient of the 2014 Lincoln Forum Student Scholarship and the Kids Voting Missouri Pioneer Award, and was recognized by Microsoft as a "Person of Action."
+Gabe is also a recipient of the 2014 Lincoln Forum Student Scholarship and the Kids Voting Missouri Pioneer Award; he was recognized by Microsoft in 2016 as a "Person of Action" and as one of the 50 most impactful Jews in the United States by The Forward in 2019.
+He was also a nominee for Forbes' 2019 "30 under 30 in media" list.
 Gabe, 17, lives in University City, Missouri, with his parents, sister, and dog Tipper.

 Photo courtesy of the University of Delaware

 "A surprisingly sophisticated, well-researched summary of the day’s political news...
 It doesn't dumb down the daily political news for its audience...
 An accessible, and even engaging door-opener for readers."